MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tvm-software-inventory.md

 ## How it works

-In the field of discovery, we're applying the same set of signals that is responsible for detection and vulnerability assessment in [Microsoft Defender for Endpoint detection and response capabilities](overview-endpoint-detection-response.md).
+In the field of discovery, we're leveraging the same set of signals that is responsible for detection and vulnerability assessment in [Microsoft Defender for Endpoint detection and response capabilities](overview-endpoint-detection-response.md).

 Since it's real time, in a matter of minutes, you'll see vulnerability information as they get discovered.
 The engine automatically grabs information from multiple security feeds.
 In fact, you'll see if a particular software is connected to a live threat campaign.
 It also provides a link to a Threat Analytics report soon as it's available.